DragicevicS/typerHub/README.md

 I welcome feedback and contributions to improve TyperHub.
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository or send an email throught the website's "Report a bug or issue" function on the Personal Info tab.

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
-We appreciate your help in making TyperHub better!
+I appreciate your help in making TyperHub better!

 # License